If you’re staying in and around Truckee with kids, Tahoe Donner is an affordable ski resort that’s great for beginners, including children.

 We were able to sign up our daughter and her friend for a one-hour ski lesson in the afternoon and the difference was astonishing.
 The girls immediately picked up their own skis and started listening to instructions.
 They learned so much quicker with their instructor (who donned an adorable unicorn headband for the occasion) and had a blast.

 After watching the girls do a run or two, we opted to get a few parents’ runs in before their lesson was over.
 I haven’t jumped on a snowboard in a few seasons so it was nice to be able to get a run in with the fresh snow.
 Then we understood.
 The appeal of ski lessons for kids is dual purpose: kids learn how to ski and parents can get some solo time skiing or snowboarding.
 Game changer.
-We’re definitely upping the ski lesson to a three-hour session next time.
 Tahoe Donner also has full-day child ski and snowboarding lessons available (starting at age 5).
+We booked a full-day session for our daughter for our ski trip this year.

 Tips for a Smooth Visit at Tahoe Donner with Kids

 As with any activities with kids, especially snow activities, we know things take longer than expected.
-We visited during the holiday season so we expected to wait in long lines to pick up our tickets and get rentals.
+We last visited during the height of the ’21 holiday season.
+We expected to wait in long lines to pick up our tickets and get rentals.
 We got to the ticket booth a little before 10 am and were pleasantly surprised that the lines were manageable, but I noticed it started to get a bit crowded.
 The ticket booth and rentals open up at 8 am, an hour earlier than the ski lifts open.

-Next time, if we want to maximize a full day of skiing, we may consider getting there earlier to get those logistics out of the way faster.
-I’ve heard other people say rental lines can get busy so we perhaps arrived during a nice lull.
+This year, to maximize a full day of skiing, we are considering getting there earlier to get those logistics out of the way faster.
+I’ve heard other people say rental lines can get busy.
 I was thoroughly impressed with all the staff from the rental station to the instructors.
 Everyone was very helpful and friendly which goes a long way with kids in tow.

-We also were given the heads up that parking can fill up fast at Tahoe Donner.
-We counted about five mini parking areas and there are shuttle buses ready to pick people up from designated pick up and drop off locations.
+As for parking, the parking lot can fill up fast at Tahoe Donner.
+We counted five mini parking areas and there are free shuttle buses ready to pick people up from designated pick up and drop off locations.
 Unlike other resorts we’ve been to, we appreciated that the parking lot wasn’t terribly far away from the entrance.
 If we wanted to, we could walk back to the car, but the shuttles were quick so we didn’t feel like we needed to.

 A few extra tips to make for a magical day: